-- i.
-Working Capital Loans from banks carry interest rates at rate of 10.15% per annum. - $\ensuremath{\text{c}}$ All necessary charges or satisfaction are registered with ROC within the statutory period. - d The Company has a Working Capital limit comprising of Fund-based and non-fund-based limits.
-For the said facility, the Company has submitted Stock and debtors statement to the bank on monthly basis as also the Quarterly Information Statements.
-The average difference is not material. - e The company has used the borrowings from banks and financial institutions for the specific purpose for which it was taken.
+- I. Working Capital Loans from banks carry interest rates at rate of 10.55% per annum. - All necessary charges or satisfaction are registered with ROC within the statutory period. - f The Company has a Working Capital limit comprising of fund-based and non-fund-based limits.
+For the said facility, the Company has submitted stock and debtors statement to the bank on monthly basis as also the quarterly information statements.
+The average difference is not material. - REG. go the Company has used the borrowings from banks and financial institutions for the specific purpose for which it was taken.